 - getting separated or divorced

 - getting married (this cancels any Will you made before you were married)

 - moving house

-If you want to make substantial changes, it is better to create a new will.
-A new will normally include wording that cancels all previous wills with words such as ‘I hereby revoke all previous wills, codicils and testamentary provisions made by me at any time and declare this to be my last will.’
+If you want to make substantial changes, it is better to create a new Will.
+A new Will normally includes wording that cancels all previous Wills with words such as ‘I hereby revoke all previous Wills, codicils and testamentary provisions made by me at any time and declare this to be my last Will.’

 If you do write a new Will, make sure that you destroy any copies of your old Will to avoid any confusion or problems.